QuentinRa/blog.quentinra.dev/proj/uml/seq/index.md

 This is a messages where the arrow is starting and ending in the same lifeline.
 Nothing special.

+* **logic**

+There is no "return" if there is no "call".

+A can only call a function on B if the function exists in B.

+If an object A is calling a method on B then in the class diagram (if you got one), they MUST be linked.

 <hr class="sr">

 ## Sequence Fragments